opencadc-metadata-curation/collection2caom2/data_engineering_process/process.md

    1. coding tests for pipelines
    1. reviewing pipeline code
    1. identifying common code between pipelines, abstracting that code into libraries, and replacing the duplicate code in pipelines with the library versions
-   1. document for consumption by DEs as well as developers
+      1. document for consumption by astronomers as well as developers
       1. open-source software, available from github
    1. coding tests for common pipeline code
    1. reviewing common pipeline code
-   1. providing pipeline code in containers
+   1. providing pipeline code in Docker images
    1. instrumenting pipelines for debugging and operations support
    1. automating pipeline execution
    1. testing pipeline execution
    1. releasing the pipelines to operations
    1. providing operational support for pipeline execution
-   1. interacting with data engineers for help with mappings, cardinality, and astronomy-specific code integration
+   1. interacting with astronomers for help with mappings, cardinality, and astronomy-specific code integration
-   1. providing DEs with assistance in coding and testing
+   1. providing astronomers with assistance in coding and testing
       1. what does good code look like
    1. providing knowledge transfer for existing common libraries and functions that support pipeline development

 Operators are responsible for:
    1. providing test environments for:
        1. pipeline execution
-       1. storage interaction (stortest7-01, stortest7-02)
+       1. storage interaction
           1. mitigate the need for Operations oversight by writing 0-byte files as the cleanup part of tests that touch the storage
        1. CADC service invocation (sc2)
    1. review operational requirements of pipelines prior to operational deployment